MESA-CodeEE/CodeEE/CodeEETask1/README.md

 Please import a library named MagicFunction.h” and call a function named “showMagic()”.

-Participants are required to import the library that can be found in github <https://blabla> which contain the specific function to determine the first alphabet.
+Participants are required to import the library which contain the specific function to determine the first alphabet.
 Move on to the second task once the alphabet is determined.